Crisis Resources

 Housing

-Check out the resources below.
-If they aren’t what you are looking for, ask at your clinic.
+Please check out the resources below if you are experiencing issues with housing.
+If they aren’t what you are looking for, please ask the health provider team during your visit here or at your clinic.

-Housing for Health is for homeless Health Services patients with complex medical and behavioral health conditions.
+Housing for Health is for Health Services patients who are experiencing homeless with complex medical and behavioral health conditions.
 Visit the Housing for Health website to find out about the various programs (for clients) and trainings (for providers) offered.

-CES Access Centers are call-in or drop-in places where people experiencing homelessness can gain initial access to or continue contact with housing and supportive services available through LA CES.
+Coordinated Entry System Access Centers (CES Access Centers) are call-in or drop-in places where people experiencing homelessness can gain initial access to or continue contact with housing and supportive services available through LA CES.
 Safety precautions are in place to help prevent the spread of COVID-19.
 Access Centers provide:

 • Referrals to Interim Housing programs for persons experiencing unsheltered homelessness